Get started with traces and APM

 - If you’re using the step-by-step instructions in the UI, after you’ve installed and configured an agent, you can click Check Agent Status to verify that the agent is sending data.

-To learn more about APM agents, including how to fine-tune how agents send traces to Elastic, refer to Send APM data to Elastic.
+To learn more about APM agents, including how to fine-tune how agents send traces to Elastic, refer to Collect application data.

 Step 2: View your data